gndrmnn/nodepool/doc/source/openshift.rst

          :value:`providers.[openshift].labels.type.pod` label type;
          specifies the amount of memory in MB to request for the pod.

+      .. attr:: devices.kubevirt.io/kvm
+         :type: int

+         Only used by the
+         :value:`providers.[openshift].labels.type.pod` label type;
+         indicates the number of kvm node resources of the same name to allocate from kubevirt, which exposes /dev/kvm to the container.

       .. attr:: env
          :type: list
          :default: []